The Dying Animal: Plot summary

 Kepesh is fascinated by the beautiful young Consuela Castillo, a student in one of his courses.
 An erotic liaison is formed between the two; Kepesh becomes obsessively enamored of his lover's breasts, a fetish developed in the previous novels.
 Despite his fevered devotion to Consuela, the sexually promiscuous professor maintains a concurrent affair with a previous lover, now divorced.
 He is also reluctant to expose himself to the scrutiny or ridicule that might follow from an introduction to Consuela's family.
 It is implied that he fears such a meeting would expose the implausible age gap in their relationship.
 Ultimately, Kepesh limits their relationship to the physical instead of embarking upon any deeper arrangement.

 In the end, Kepesh is destroyed by his indecisiveness, the fear of senescence, his lust and jealousy.
 Consuela never subsequently finds a lover who can show the same level of devotion to her body as Kepesh had.
 After some years of estrangement, she asks him to take nude photographs of her because she will be losing one of her breasts to a life-saving mastectomy.

 Most editions display a cover picture, Le grand nu (1919) by Amedeo Modigliani.
 In the novel, Consuela sends Kepesh a postcard depicting Le grand nu, and Kepesh surmises that the figure in the painting is her alter ego.

 Film adaptation

-The Isabel Coixet film Elegy (starring Penélope Cruz and Ben Kingsley), which premiered at the 2008 Berlinale, is based on The Dying Animal.
+The Isabel Coixet film Elegy (starring Penélope Cruz, Ben Kingsley Dennis Hopper and Patricia Clarkson), which premiered at the 2008 Berlinale, is based on The Dying Animal.